kaikura/ImUs/README.md

 - gets the frame from the *second camera*
     - every *n=30 (customizable)* frames:
         - convert the frame to a blob and pass the blob through the pretrained network and obtain the object detections.
 The selected class of object to detect is human.
-The network is trained with images of humans viewd from above
+The network is trained with images of humans
         - loop over detections and filter out weak and useless detections.
 Those defintions are customizable
         - construct a dlib rectangle object and start the dlib correlation tracker
         - add the tracker to our list of trackers